Witch's Tools: The Cauldron

 Another book that goes in-depth about cauldrons is Morgan Daimler's Dagda: The Good God.
 While there isn't much about the history or uses of the cauldron, but it does go into the symbolism and significance of the cauldron.

 A great starter cauldron is the from Amazon.
-It's four and a half inches in diameter and comes with a lid.
+It's three in diameter and comes with a lid.
 It also comes pre-seasoned, but if you plan to use it to brew potions or soups I recommend giving it a scrub, then re-seasoning it yourself (refer to the video above to see how to season a cauldron).
 As I said, it's perfect for burning herbs, or bits of paper with sigils or spells.
 The lid comes in handy because you can control how much smoke comes out, and snuff fires if they get a little too high.
 Brewing potions is another fun option - due to the small size I recommend putting it right on the burner rather than a fire.
 It's a small cauldron, and fires are unpredictable—better to err on the side of caution.
 The triquetra knot holds power as well, which, in my opinion, adds to the power of the cauldron.
 When your cauldron arrives the first thing you'll want to do is cleanse it with sage or incense smoke.
 You can bless it too if you wish.
 Season the cauldron, then set it on your altar to absorb your magical energy.
 It wouldn't hurt to puts some crystals inside to aid it along.
 Triquetra cauldron

-The cauldron I use for devotional purposes is a three inch, wide-mouthed cauldron like —exactly this one, actually.
+The cauldron I use for devotional purposes is a three inch, wide-mouthed cauldron like—exactly this one, actually.
 This would be especially appropriate if the Deity you work with has a connection to cauldrons, such as the Morrigan, Dagda, Cerridwen, or Baba Yaga.
 The cauldron has varying meanings with each deity, as I discussed above, but what matters most is what the cauldron means to you.
 If you don't want to use it for Deity devotions, you could use it as an altar piece.
 The cauldron has ties to the elements of Water and Fire.
 You could put salt or stones inside to represent earth, or incense cones to represent air.
 The versatility of a cauldron like this is unlimited and priceless.
 It does not come with a lid, but that doesn't mean it isn't as useful as one that comes with a lid!
 The handle is great for smudging, and the wide mouth makes it easy to add ingredients for spells. this one

 Daimler, M. (2019).
 The Dagda: The good god.
 [Kindle Edition]